veltzer/demos-lang-rust/src/exercises/two_threads_passing_info/exercise.md

-create a program with two threads.
+# Two threads

-thread one: reads ints from standard input.
+thread one: reads integers from standard input.
 Whenever it gets a int it sends it to thread two. thread two: prints the integer out.